Direct air capture: Moisture swing sorbent

 In a cyclical process designed in 2012 by professor Klaus Lackner, the director of the Center for Negative Carbon Emissions (CNCE), dilute can be efficiently separated using an anionic exchange polymer resin called Marathon MSA, which absorbs air when dry, and releases it when exposed to moisture.
 A large part of the energy for the process is supplied by the latent heat of phase change of water.
 The technology requires further research to determine its cost-effectiveness.

 Metal-organic frameworks

 Other substances which can be used are metal–organic frameworks (MOFs).

+Metal–organic frameworks are crystalline porous materials composed of metal ion clusters linked by organic molecules, resulting in highly ordered three-dimensional structures with exceptionally large internal surface areas.
+Compared to conventional solid sorbents such as activated carbons and zeolites, MOFs offer greater tunability: their pore size, geometry, and surface chemistry can be systematically varied by changing the metal centers or organic linkers, enabling materials to be designed with specific CO₂ binding properties.
+For DAC applications, amine-functionalized MOFs have attracted particular interest, as the amine groups can selectively bind CO₂ through chemisorption even at the extremely low atmospheric concentration of approximately 400 ppm.
+A key challenge for MOFs in DAC is moisture stability: since atmospheric air always contains water vapor at concentrations far exceeding CO₂, water molecules compete for the same binding sites and can cause structural degradation of the framework over repeated adsorption–desorption cycles.
+Engineering MOFs that are both selective for CO₂ and resistant to humidity under real-world operating conditions remains an active area of research.

+Identifying effective MOF sorbents for DAC is challenging due to the vast number of possible framework combinations.
+In 2023, researchers from Meta AI's Fundamental AI Research (FAIR) team and Georgia Institute of Technology released the Open Direct Air Capture (OpenDAC) dataset to address this problem computationally.
+The dataset contains results from approximately 400 million CPU hours of quantum chemistry calculations screening MOF candidates for CO₂ adsorption properties, making it one of the largest open computational datasets in the field.
+Alongside the dataset, machine learning interatomic potential models were released to enable rapid screening of candidate materials at a fraction of the cost of traditional density functional theory simulations, with the goal of accelerating the discovery of viable DAC sorbents.

 Membranes

 Membrane-based separation (m-DAC) employs semi-permeable membranes.
 This method requires little water and has a smaller footprint.
 Typically polymeric membranes, either glassy or rubbery, are used for direct air capture.
-Glassy membranes typically exhibit high selectivity with respect to Carbon Dioxide; however, they also have low permeabilities.
+Glassy membranes typically exhibit high selectivity with respect to carbon dioxide; however, they also have low permeabilities.
 Membrane capture of carbon dioxide is still in development and needs further research before it can be implemented on a larger scale.